Oat Pancakes Recipe

 Making Pancakes Ahead Of Time

 You can make this batter the night before if need be.
-It’s best to store them in the blender and just give them a quick spin in the morning before cooking.
+It’s best to store it in the blender with the blender lid on and just give it a quick spin in the morning before cooking.
 But if you don’t want to wake up the house, you can just whisk this in a bowl as well to re-mix everything.

 Can You Freeze Pancakes?